developer-zebra/developer-zebra-site/src/ddt/2-4/guide/configuration/index.md

 Configuration parameters:

 - **Scanner Test –** checks whether the scanner is functioning
         - **Test Timeout –** specifies the time in seconds to wait for user input
 - **Button Test –** checks for the operation of push-to-talk, left or right scan trigger, volume up and volume down hard buttons on the device.
         - **Test Timeout –** specifies the time in seconds to wait for user input
 - **Touch Screen Test –** checks for operation of the device display screen
         - **Test Timeout –** specifies the time in seconds to wait for user input
 - **Bluetooth Tests –** tests the Bluetooth radio and returns Bluetooth related information
         - **Name –** returns the Bluetooth name
         - **Radio Power Cycle –** checks for operability when turning the Bluetooth radio on/off
         - **Functional/Non-functional –** determines whether the Bluetooth radio can be enabled/disabled within a specified period of time.
 Returns functional if the Bluetooth radio is functional.
         - **Discoverable/Connectable –** checks if connectable or discoverable
 - **WiFi Test –** tests operation of the WiFi radio and returns WiFi related information
         - **MAC address –** checks whether the MAC address is valid based on its format
         - **Ping Address –** specifies the domain name to perform the ping test
         - **Network Test –** pings the web address specified in the Ping Address field via WiFi and returns the amount of time it takes to receive a response
 - **Battery Test –** checks the battery status and returns battery related information
         - **Part Number –** returns the battery part number
         - **Serial Number –** returns the battery serial number
         - **Manufacture Date –** returns the battery date of manufacture
         - **Decommission Status –** returns the health of the battery, whether it needs to be decommissioned
+        - **Battery Threshold Value -** sets the maximum charge cycle count of the battery to change the **Decommission Status**.
+If this value is less than the actual charge cycle count of the battery, **Decommission Status** is changed to "Need to replace battery."
+This only applies to [PowerPrecision+](https://www.zebra.com/us/en/products/accessories/powerprecision-battery-solutions.html) batteries.
+The default value is 400.
 - **WWAN Test –** tests operation of the WWAN radio and returns related WWAN information
         - **Sim State –** checks whether the sim card is present
         - **Voice State –** checks the voice state of the sim card
         - **Data State –** checks the data state of the sim card
-- **Audio Test –** tests operation of the device microphone and speaker \* **Test Timeout –** specifies the time in seconds to wait for user input
+- **Audio Test –** tests operation of the device microphone and speaker
+        * **Test Timeout –** specifies the time in seconds to wait for user input
 <br>
 <p>When text values are modified, such as <b>Test Timeout</b> or <b>Ping Address</b>, these values take effect as long as the app is running.
 When the app is closed and relaunched, the values retrieved from the configuration file take into effect.</p>